jaquiel/api-nodejs/README.md

 # MVC API skeleton [Node.js/Express.js]
-This app consists in an MVC API skeleton providing the basic for a complete solution.
+This app consists in an MVC API skeleton providing the basic coding for a complete API solution.